 The most apparent symptom of hyperopia (farsightedness) is blurred vision when looking at objects close to the eyes.
 Objects at far distances are typically seen more clearly; however, in cases of severe hyperopia, these can also appear fuzzy.
 Some mildly farsighted individuals are unaware of their condition because the eye’s lens can naturally accommodate it.
 But as they age, hyperopia tends to get worse and they will most likely need treatment.

 The good news about hyperopia is that there are many effective treatments available to correct the problem.
-Prescription eyeglasses and/or contact lenses are some of the most common; however, refractive eye surgery procedures such as LASIK and PRK can dramatically improve vision while reducing the need for corrective eyewear.
+Prescription eyeglasses and/or contact lenses are some of the most common; however, refractive eye surgery procedures such as All Laser LASIK and PRK can dramatically improve vision while reducing the need for corrective eyewear.

 For more information on farsightedness (hyperopia), please contact our ophthalmologists in the Los Angeles, California region.